 Leaders need to be careful that they strike a balance of trust that maintains a boundary between the employee’s private and professional life.
 A certain level of interest in an employee’s personal life is something that every employer should utilize, but it is important to know how to exercise effective caring.
 Some ways for you to show that you care about your employees are:

 - Asking about a child’s progress

-- Asking how they are feeling and give them cookies
+- Asking how they are feeling and giving them cookies

-- Asking if they are happy with their work or whether are stresses
+- Asking if they are happy with their work or whether our stresses

 - Providing them with manageable achievements that motivate them for bigger results